Fictional Culture and Nation Tropes

 - Injun Country: People commune with the forces of nature, living in tipis, and believe in totems.

 - Welcome to the Caribbean, Mon!: Pirates rule the seas with drugs, rum, and terror.
 You'll be lucky if they're romatizised.

 - The Alliance: A group of smaller nations banded together for political strength, usually versus The Empire.

-- The Empire: Evil, regimented, and intent on world domination.
+- The Empire: Evil, regimented, and intent upon world domination.

-- Hegemonic Empire: An empire that absorbs instead of conquers and makes people want to be a part of it.
+- Hegemonic Empire: An empire which absorbs instead of conquers and makes people want to be a part of it.